Five Elements Of Experiential Learning: A Summary Of ‘Freedom To Learn’

 I was painfully bored during my K-12 education.

-One of those bright spots was being asked to read Carl Rogers, ‘Freedom to Learn’ which was published 1969 in an upper-level Educational Psychology course.
+One of those bright spots was being asked to read Carl Rogers, ‘Freedom to Learn’ published in 1969 in an upper-level Educational Psychology course.
 The big aha for me was that school systems should be focused on helping learners develop the skills for how to learn not what to learn, one that was sorely lacking in most of my K-graduate-level education and a concept and goal that as an educator I’ve held onto ever since.

 So now when I read about new ‘pedagogies’ and instructional strategies based on self-directed learning, learning how to learn, self-determined learning, I kind of laugh to myself.
-Solid, valid, and student-focused pedagogy has been proposed ever since the beginnings of institutionalized education – think John Dewey, Maria Montessori, Kurt Hahn, and in this case, Carl Rogers.
+Solid, valid, and student-focused pedagogy has been proposed since the beginnings of institutionalized education – think John Dewey, Maria Montessori, Kurt Hahn, and in this case, Carl Rogers.

 Five Elements Of Experiential Learning